Fairies of the Stream: valse brillante Back

 third piece represents an imaginary scene at the Russian ballet.
 After a short introduction, light-footed

-nymphs dance about executing fantastic twirls and rushings hither and
+nymphs dance about executing fantastic twirls and rushings

-thither.
-They observe an old Satyr and
+hither and thither.
+They observe an old

-they run away and after a pause resume their dancing among themselves.
-The old Satyr watches them and eventually
+rather brusquely; they run away and after a pause resume their dancing among

-joins them clumsily in their dance.
+and eventually joins them clumsily in their dance.

 Medium |